sefakor20/kingdomvitals-app/PRD.md

 ## Executive Summary

-KingdomVitals is a modern, multi-tenant church management system designed to streamline church operations, enhance member engagement, and provide powerful analytics for data-driven decision-making.
+KingdomVitals is a modern, multi-tenant SaaS church management platform designed to streamline church operations, enhance member engagement, and provide powerful analytics for data-driven decision-making.
 Built on Laravel 12 with Livewire 3 and Flux UI, the system offers a comprehensive suite of tools for member management, financial operations, communication, and reporting.

 **New in Version 1.1:** Comprehensive multi-branch/multi-campus management capabilities enabling churches with multiple physical locations to manage all sites within a unified system while maintaining appropriate data isolation and financial autonomy per location.

+**New in Version 1.2:** Complete Super Admin & Platform Management system for SaaS operation, including tenant management, per-tenant service configuration, subscription billing, module access control, and comprehensive support tools.

 ### Key Objectives
 - Provide an intuitive, accessible platform for churches of all sizes